colinmollenhour/haproxy-service/README.md

 or by copying and baking the template file in using a new Dockerfile.
 Either way it requires an environment variable `SERVICE_HOSTNAME` which is the DNS name to resolve when updating the template.

+#### Logging

+Rsyslog is installed in order to provide syslog messages from haproxy on stdout.
+It can be disabled by setting the `RSYSLOG` environment variable to `n`.
+In order to use it your HAProxy config should look like something like this:

+    global
+      log 127.0.0.1 local0 notice

+    defaults
+      log global

 #### Examples

 Run directly: